Syedaaneesa/Auto-Rehab/README.md

 Intuitive user interface with seamless navigation

-High-quality visuals highlighting the brand’s expertise and services This project features custom-designed sections, interactive elements, and refined content created to elevate user engagement and strengthen brand credibility.
+High-quality visuals that showcase the brand’s expertise and services

+The project includes custom-designed sections, interactive elements, and polished content crafted to boost user engagement and reinforce brand credibility.
 ---

 ## 🛠️ Tools & Technologies Used